 Can I Sue the Other Driver if They Were on Prescription Medications?

-Being impaired by a legal drug violates the driving laws.
-Prescription drugs are required by law to have warning labels about any possible impairment, and drivers have a responsibility to honor other drivers.
-If you don’t smell alcohol or marijuana, but you suspect there’s something wrong with the other driver, report your concerns to the officer.
+Being impaired by a legal drug violates driving laws.
+Prescription drugs are required by law to have warning labels about any possible impairment.
+If you don’t smell alcohol or marijuana but suspect something is wrong with the other driver, report your concerns to the officer responding at the scene.

 Who Can I Hold Liable for My Drunk Driving Accident in Atlanta?

 Bartenders must refuse to serve someone who has had too much to drink.
-Restaurant servers have a duty to monitor the number of drinks a customer has, and that’s easy to do because the server keeps a tab of how much the customer has ordered.
+Restaurant servers must monitor the number of drinks a customer has, and that’s easy to do because the server keeps a tab of the orders.

 A party host may also be responsible, especially if they knowingly provided alcohol to anyone under 21.
-If you knowingly served a minor, you can potentially be liable.
+If you knowingly served a minor, you can be liable if the teenage driver causes a DUI crash.

-How Can Atlanta Drunk Driving Accident Victim Lawyers Help Me?
+How Can Atlanta Drunk Driving Accident Lawyers Help Me?

-You can trust our Atlanta drunk driving victim accident lawyers to help you win your personal injury claim.
-We provide assistance in several ways, including:
+You can trust our Atlanta drunk driving accident attorney to help win your personal injury claim.
+We assist in several ways, including:

 - Handling communications with insurance companies and other third parties